 I apologize for overusing the word clump.
 There was just no way around it.

 After you add the cornstarch, taste it again and check the consistency.
 Again, add ingredients to taste or more cornstarch/water for a thicker sauce.
 If it’s too thick, add a little water.
-And again don’t be like me and eat a handful of trail mix before tasting.
+That’s all there is to it and now you know how to make homemade bbq sauce!
+Also, don’t be like me and eat a handful of trail mix before tasting.
 Oops… #thetoddlermademedoit

 And did I mention I made this sauce right before lunch?